-The LBMA are often asked questions by either members of the Association or the general public.
+LBMA are often asked questions by either members of the Association or the general public.
 A compilation of the most Frequently Asked Questions are available here, which have been categorised by subject into four main sections.

-- Who can become a Member?
+- Who can apply to become an Affiliate Member?

-- What does Membership Cost?
+- How much does Membership cost?

 There are some general guidelines: